b-gonzalez/Fluent-VBA/README.md

 # Testing notes

 All of the tests are written in the mTests.bas module.
-There are nearly 150 tests within this file.
+There are over 150 tests within this file.
 The tests use a combination of cFluent and cFluentOf objects to test the framework.
 You can see more information regarding the testing notes [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Testing-notes)

 # External projects